richrdkng/OpenMeetings-Bookmarklet/README.md

 Contribution
 ------------

-Feel free to participate, improve and fork.
+**Feel free to participate, improve and fork.
+I'd be glad to see the improvement of this script.**

 License
 -------